Welcome to the site dedicated to the 30ish and Confused!

 Climbing the corporate ladder DID NOT excite me.
 But what did?
 Was I too far into my comfort zone that I could never pursue adventure or find out why I was put here?

 Eventually my wife and I decided we were ready to do something big.
 We thought about it for almost a year, and finally decided to move from South Texas to Colorado.
 We forgot to do it “by the books” which confused a lot of our friends and made some of our family less than thrilled at our decision.
 A month later we were on the road.

 We moved without a place to live, jobs, or contacts.
 We knew that we wanted to go to Colorado, but didn’t even decide on a city until a week before leaving.
 We learned a lot about ourselves during this time.
 We learned that fear is usually over silly things, to rely on God and each other, and that the life you want doesn’t just happen.
 You have to plan it and then actually do something.

-Currently, I am married (thank the Lawdy), two kids (8 year-old daughter, 6 year-old son), back in debt from moving, still in medical sales, gained 30lbs of hunka hunka burnin’ love, and writing!
+Currently, I am married (thank the Lawdy), two kids (10 year-old daughter, 8 year-old son), back in debt from moving, still in medical sales, gained 30 lbs of hunka hunka burnin’ love, and writing!

-If you can relate to my story, I invite you to subscribe to this blog so that you will receive updates automatically via email, usually 1 or 2 per week.
-If you like what you read, please share this site with your friends and family.
+If you can relate to my story, I invite you to subscribe to this blog so that you will receive updates automatically via email.
+If you like what you read, please visit my Facebook page and share it with your friends and family.